zhengqigao/PRML-Solution-Manual/README.md

 It you have any question, find any wrong solution or come up with better ideas about the problems I listed above, please feel free to contact with me <zhengqigao@163.com> or <14307130100@fudan.edu.cn>

-Because too many people have asked me for the remaining solutions, I will now upload an updated version online.
+Because too many people have asked me for all the solutions, I will now upload an updated version online.
 Moreover, I have emailed Mr. Bishop, and there was actually an official solution manual published by Springer.
 [You can find it here](https://www.springer.com/gb/book/9780387310732).

 Finally, there is a question confused me for a long time.
 Is is legal for me to write a solution manual and upload it online publicly?
 PRML is not writte by me and there is actually an offical solution manual:-) Can anyone fammiliar with laws give me an answer?